 Q: I was in an automobile collision.
 What should I do first?

 A: Obtain the insurance and contact information from anyone else involved in the accident, as well as contact information from any witnesses.
 When seeking medical care, be sure to give the doctor or care provider a comprehensive description of your condition so that all of your injuries – and their causes – can be documented accurately.
 It is also important to preserve as much evidence from the accident scene as you can, such as photographs.
-Although Hawai‘i law allows you two years to file a personal injury lawsuit, one of the most important things to do is contact an experienced lawyer who can ensure that all important evidence is preserved.
+Although Hawai‘i law allows you two years to file a personal injury lawsuit, one of the most important things to do quickly is contact an experienced lawyer who can ensure that all important evidence is preserved.

 Q: How much does it cost to hire you as my lawyer?

-A: The Wayne Parsons Law Office works on a contingency fee basis, meaning that you pay no legal fees unless and until you receive compensation for your losses.
+A: Wayne Parsons Law Office works on a contingency fee basis, meaning that you pay no legal fees unless and until you receive compensation for your losses.

 Q: How much is my case worth?

 A: The value of your case is what a judge or jury will determine is the fair result after listening to all of the testimony and reviewing the evidence.
-Since most cases settle out of court and before a trail, the amount of a settlement is somewhere between what your case is valued by you and what the insurance company values the claim.
-The specific facts of how the injury occurred and how badly, and permanently hurt you are important in setting a dollar value on the case.
-As part of our free initial consultation, we will evaluate the facts of your case and provide a preliminary estimate about what it may happen in a trial and in an out-of-court settlement.
+Since most cases settle out of court and before a trial, the amount of a settlement is somewhere between what your case is valued by you and what the insurance company values the claim.
+The specific facts of how the injury occurred and how badly, and permanently, hurt you are important in setting a dollar value on the case.
+As part of our free initial consultation, we will evaluate the facts of your case and provide a preliminary estimate about what may happen in a trial and in an out-of-court settlement.

 Q: How long will my personal injury case take?